DirkMueller8/DelayedTotalRevenue/README.md

 #### How to plan testing
 Add tests in ```DelayedTotalRevenue.Tests```, run locally via ```dotnet test```, then CI will validate on push.
 It is important to keep public API stable, Hence, prefer new methods over changing existing signatures.
 Add a unit test per behavioral change and a small integration test when the CLI is extended.
 #### Documentation (README + Mermaid)
 Keep documentation close to the code so architecture and intent remain synchronized.

+## References
+[1] Bernd Schleimer (TÜV Rheinland), presentation at Vector Medical Engineering Symposium 2025 (Karlsruhe, Germany)
+[2] Whitepaper "Kürzere Time-to-Market", published by Product Manage Mentor, https://www.produktmanagementor.de/pm-ressourcen/